 EyeTrackShop, a startup that runs eye-tracking studies for advertisers, helped Mashable find out by applying its technology to the profile pages of popular social networks.
 The study used the webcams of 30 participants to record their eye movements as they were shown profile pages from Facebook, Google+, LinkedIn, Flickr, YouTube, Klout, Reddit, Digg, Tumblr, Twitter, StumbleUpon and Pinterest at 10-second intervals.
 What participants looked at on each page and in what order is recorded in the images below.
+It's not a perfect study.
+Thirty is a small sample size, and what draws attention on a profile likely varies depending on the content displayed.
+Profile pictures matter.
+Take a gander at the results of the study in the gallery below, and let us know your own observations in the comments.
 What to include in your social media publishing schedule: Part One

 At some point along the way, you or someone on your team decided to buy into a social media strategy.

 You can follow him on Twitter @lsanza.
 If you haven't noticed, photos are big on the social web right now.
 Running a contest is a great way to tap into that content and boost community engagement in a fun and social way.
 When planning a photo contest, keep these seven tips in mind — you will easily increase the effectiveness of your photo-related contest.
+If you have any other advice, leave a comment!
 Exploring the Role of Social Media in Education Deleted Facebook Pictures May Still Lurk on the Internet.